 Tipping is not expected and is contrary to Cook Islands custom.

-Visits to the Cook Islands are usually trouble-free.
-There is relatively little crime, but it is always advisable to protect your valuables.
+Visits to the Cook Islands are usually trouble free.
+There is relatively little crime, but it is always advisable to protect valuables.

-Inhabitants of the Cook Islands are very religious and frown upon inappropriate dress.
+Cook Islanders are known to be hospitable, generous and somewhat reserved, and will greet travellers who depart or return from voyages by placing a garland of flowers around their necks.
+Locals are also very religious and frown upon inappropriate dress.
 Beachwear should not be worn in town, and topless sunbathing is not acceptable behaviour.

 The main business centre is Avarua on Rarotonga Island.
 The business environment in the Cook Islands is fairly casual and relaxed.
 However, punctuality is important and dress should be modest, particularly for women.
 Meetings will be conducted in English when foreigners are present, although islanders may speak to one another in Maori to clarify their understanding during proceedings.
 It is not meant as an offence.
 Meetings usually begin and end with a prayer.
 Business hours are generally 8.30am to 4.30pm, Monday to Friday.

-The following goods may accompany travellers over 18 years to the Cook Islands: 2 litres of alcoholic beverage or 4.5 litres of beer, and 200 cigarettes or 50 cigars or 1kg of tobacco.
+Travellers over 18 years to the Cook Islands may import 2 litres of alcoholic beverage or 4.5 litres of beer, and 200 cigarettes or 20 cigars or 250g of tobacco.
 No firearms, cartridges or cartridge cases, gunpowder, bullets, and other forms of ammunition are allowed without prior permission from the Minister of Police.